ets-labs/python-dependency-injector/docs/tutorials/flask.rst

 What are we going to build?
 ---------------------------

-We will build a web application that helps to search for repositories on Github.
+We will build a web application that helps to search for repositories on the Github.
 Let's call it Github Navigator.

 How does Github Navigator work?